medinatsalako/LITA_Class_Documentation/README.md

     2. Identify top and under performance

      ### Tool Used
-       Microsoft Excel was used for data cleaning, formatting, summarization, analysis nd visulization of this project
+       Microsoft Excel was used for data cleaning, formatting, summarization, analysis and visualization of this project